BenjaminArmstrong/ps-petname/README.md

 ## Usage

-ps-petname takes three parameters:
+PSPetName contains only one Cmdlet-style funtion: New-PSPetName New-PSPetName takes the following parameters:
-- Number of words to use in the name (default is 3)
+- -WordsPerName :: Number of words to use in the name (default is 3)
-- Separator to use (default is "-")
+- -Separator :: Word spacer to use (default is "-")
+- -PascalCase :: [switch] parameter that flags to capitalize the first letter of each word
+- -NumberOfNames :: Number of total names to generate at once.
+Much quicker to run 'New-PSPetName -NumberOfNames 1000' vs. '$i=0; Do { New-PSPetName; $i++ } while ($i -lt 1000)'
+- -FolderPath :: Non-default path to folder containing a name.csv, adj.csv, and adv.csv to use in this runs name generation

 ![Screenshot of PowerShell Window](https://github.com/BenjaminArmstrong/ps-petname/raw/master/Media/petname.png "Examples in use")

+*Footnote:<br>Running the 'Do-while' loop above 100 times took 3+ times longer than generating 1,000 names using the parameter '-NumberOfNames' on my machine.*<br>1.104 *seconds vs* 0.314 *seconds*

 ## petname builders

+***Likely Currently Broken***

 There are two "builder" scripts.